PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

   focal_point: ""
 lastMod: "2021-01-26T00:00:00Z"
 projects: []
-subtitle: Sentiment Analysis of Facebook Posts Using Python and R
+subtitle: Rule-based Sentiment Analysis Using Python and R
 summary: Using Python and R to read, pre-process, wrangle and visualize data.
 tags: ["R", "Data Science", "Facebook Data", "Python", "Sentiment Analysis", "Text Analysis"]
-title: How Positive are your Facebook Posts?
-A Quick Intro to Sentiment Analysis
+title: How Positive are Your Facebook Posts?
 ---

 ### Table of contents